-The French champions hold the current world record fee for a transfer, having bought Messi’s old team-mate Neymar from Barcelona for an insane €222m in 2017.
+French champions PSG hold the current world record fee for a transfer, having bought Messi’s old team-mate Neymar from Barcelona for an insane €222m in 2017.

-They are still dining out on that investment and are therefore thought to be unable to afford Messi due to Financial Fair Play restrictions.
+They are still dining out on that investment and are therefore thought to be unable to afford Messi, particularly as they have Kylian Mbappe on high wages too.

-Inter chief executive Giuseppe Marotta has previously played down links to Messi amid rumours the club’s majority shareholders Suning Holdings are keen to finance the move.
+Meanwhile, Inter chief executive Giuseppe Marotta has previously played down links to Messi amid rumours the club’s majority shareholders are keen to finance the move.

-However, even if they were to stump up the cash, the Europa League finalists are unlikely to boast the pulling power required to sign a superstar of Messi’s ilk.
+However, even if they were to stump up the cash, last season’s Europa League finalists are unlikely to boast the pulling power required to sign a superstar of Messi’s ilk.

 All of which favours Manchester City, who of course are managed by Messi’s former Barcelona coach Pep Guardiola.

 The pair remain close by all accounts, and with City by no means short of funding, a move to the Etihad seems feasible.